msalemor/ai-tutors/genai-development/genai-intro.md

 - Lastly, the assistant role is attributed to the responses generated by the model based on the user's messages.

 These roles help in organizing the dialogue and ensuring that the model can distinguish between the different parts of the conversation for a coherent exchange of information.

+Setting the `system role` is particulalry important in Agent based system where each each may be resposible for unique task.

 #### Code